konn/pandoc-japanese-filters/Spec.md

 Pandoc representation of Japanese markups
 =========================================

-We express Japanese-specific markups with `Span`{.haskell} constructor.
+We express Japanese-specific markups with `Span` constructor.
 Currently we support following markups:

 * Ruby (振り仮名; Furigana),